-Under oath, Foreign Affairs officials swore that millions of dollars had been loss and that they were still hemorrhaging millions of dollars because of my alleged refusal to do what they claimed was a simple report which no manager or other financial officer was capable of doing.
+Under oath, Foreign Affairs officials swore that millions of dollars had been lost and that they were still hemorrhaging millions more because of my alleged refusal to do what they claimed was a simple report that no manager or other financial officer was capable of doing.

 Under oath, Foreign Affairs’ managers swore that during the course of almost three years they never bothered to learn how a system which accounted for tens of millions of taxpayer dollars actually worked.
 Treasury Board had to know they were lying.
 How else can you explain their indifference to the loss of millions of taxpayer dollars?

 They knew it was a lie, a lie its legal team—like the letter from Joe Clark—was only too happy to exploit, compromising their ethics to perpetuate a crime.
 In 2008, I found unassailable proof that Foreign Affairs' officials had lied under oath and that Treasury Board had to know they were lying.
 The proof is in an unclassified memorandum dated November 4, 1982.
 It is from Richard the new head of the Financial System Analysts section to his boss Dave Gordon, the Director of the Financial Planning and Analysis Division.
 The salient portion of the memorandum are offset; the underlining is the author of the memorandum's doing.

 As a result of the October 27th meeting with Bill Crandall (Crandall was with Treasury Board) on this subject, we have gone through a re-assessment on the monthly reports on the effect of currency fluctuation on post expenditures.
 In order to properly understand the system, I attach Appendix A which traces through our present system (the system I developed on my own initiative) an application of currency fluctuation for reporting for Warsaw’s LES (Locally Engaged Staff) budget for the first six months of the 1982/83 fiscal year.